barryleonard/barryleonard.github.io/_posts/2017-05-22-sql-server-automation-with-chef.md

 - `<provider>-topology.tf` - This file contains our network, storage, load balancer and firewall configuration

-- the usual `.gitignore` and `.editorconfig` so we're not checking in sensitive stuff and we're consistent across our team with regards to editors (some people use Windows and some use Mac)
+- `.gitignore` and `.editorconfig` so we're not checking in sensitive stuff and we're consistent across our team with regards to editors (some people use Windows and some use Mac)

 - `<platform>-<servername>-vm.tf` - Each server gets it's own .tf file most of the time except in cases where we're doing count.
 This approach allows us to manage each server separately.